Information Systems & Analytics Curriculum

 “Systems” is not another word for programming or information technology.
-A system is a complex arrangement of parts forming a whole that convert inputs to valuable outputs.
+A system is a complex arrangement of parts forming a whole that converts inputs to valuable outputs.
 There are educational systems, cardiovascular systems, transportation systems, supply chain systems, and many more.

 People who study systems develop their problem solving abilities and analytical thinking.They use their skills in health care, businesses, manufacturing, education, government, and virtually every economic sector.

 Each class fits within one or more of Systems’ four themes: Analysis, Information Technology, Quality Management, and Operations.
-These pillars each play a key role in the performance of any system—whether through system design, programming, or database management.
+Each pillar plays a key role in the performance of any system—whether through system design, programming, or database management.
 Analytically minded students and problem solvers can excel in Information Systems and beyond by drawing connections between their majors’ disciplines and the systems encompassing them.

 Our graduates work at places like Accenture, Vera Bradley, Rockwell-Collins, and Wal-Mart Corporate.
 They work on systems in areas like distribution, logistics, customer service, design, communication, and others.
 Our graduates—whether they studied Art, Mathematics, Psychology, Philosophy, Christian Ministries, or other fields—have discovered that a strong liberal arts education coupled with strong systems know-how is highly marketable.